Using Bridging Loans in Your Property Purchases and Renovations

 Statistics point to the growth of these loans typically since 2011 increasing steadily year by year from £750 million per annum to over £4 billion in 2017 demonstrating the practice is becoming very popular in the main.

-Banks with higher lending criteria are leading the rise in the industry pushing popularity higher each year and generations of better awareness is growing.
+Banks with higher lending criteria are leading the rise in the industry pushing popularity higher each year and generations of better awareness are growing.
 Additionally, there is steadily increasing competition between both brokers and loan providers which is all helping expansion in this area.

 What is Bridging Finance?

 This kind of practice is generally a short-term finance tool to enable financial injections into a “vessel or project” allowing for faster completion and so achieving the main goal of all parties in the agreement which is the repayment of the loan.
-Short term bridging finance typically classified as being up to and around £25 million with the specified time frame and typically last between three to 24 months.
+Short-term bridging finance is typically classified as being up to and around £25 million with the specified time frame and typically last between three to 24 months.